iotux/ElWiz/README.md

 The program has "ready-made" integration for **Home Assistant** as configured.
 For other systems some configuration changes are likely needed.
 A plugin system is used to transform **Pulse** messages to other formats.

+`computePrices` and `calculateCost` control whether ElWiz enriches spot prices with supplier/grid components and performs cost aggregation.
+Leave them set to `false` if you only need raw spot prices from MQTT; when set to `true`, ElWiz lazy-loads the price calculation module and will expect the surcharge-related configuration values to be present.

 ## ElWiz chart configuration